UIS

 .

-A virtual or face-to-face exchange program is, in short, a modality to study subjects of the curriculum in partner institutions.
+A virtual or face-to-face exchange program is in short a modality to study subjects of the curriculum in partner institutions.

 RESEARCH